-And Israel said, It is enough; Joseph my son is yet alive: I will go and see him before I die....
+And Joseph commanded his servants the physicians to embalm his father: and the physicians embalmed I...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.